aspose-svg/Aspose.SVG-API-References/english/net/aspose.svg.builder/svgbuilderextensions/floodcolor/_index.md

 ---
 title: SVGBuilderExtensions.FloodColor
 second_title: Aspose.SVG for .NET API Reference
-description: SVGBuilderExtensions method.
+description: SVGBuilderExtensions FloodColor method.
 Sets the flood-color attribute for an SVG element using a System.Drawing color
 type: docs
 weight: 850
 url: /net/aspose.svg.builder/svgbuilderextensions/floodcolor/
 ---
-## FloodColor&lt;TBuilder&gt;(this TBuilder, Color) {#floodcolor_1}
+## FloodColor&lt;TBuilder&gt;(*this TBuilder, Color*) {#floodcolor_1}

 Sets the 'flood-color' attribute for an SVG element using a System.Drawing color.